-Dietary N-glycans from Bovine Lactoferrin and TLR ModulationFigueroa-Lozano, S., Valk-Weeber, R. L., van Leeuwen, S. S., Dijkhuizen, L. & de Vos, P. 3-Oct-2017 In : Molecular Nutrition & Food Research.
+Dietary N-glycans from Bovine Lactoferrin and TLR ModulationFigueroa-Lozano, S., Valk-Weeber, R. L., van Leeuwen, S. S., Dijkhuizen, L. & de Vos, P. 3-Oct-2017 (Accepted/In press) In : Molecular Nutrition & Food Research.

 Research output: Scientific - peer-review › Article